AppleSang/yt-chat-fetcher/README.md

 ## Features
-- Hide On Pause
-- Display Canvas and Lyric
+- Auto Load New Chat Box For Stream
+- Retry To Waiting Find Chat Box
+- Still Compatible Any CSS Code

 ## How to install
-- Step 1: Go to [FlowApple](https://applesang.github.io/flowapple/) And Follow The Guide Setup In That
+- Step 1:
-- Step 2: Choose Mode "Widget Player" And Copy URL Link Widget
+- Step 2:
-- Step 3: Add This In OBS Via "Browser Source"
+- Step 3: Add This In OBS Via "Browser Source" 🎉
-- Step 4: Customize Scale Or Location And Done 🎉

-## Credit
-- Widget Player Base From Code [Spotify Widget](https://github.com/nuttylmao/spotify-widget) by [NuttyLmao](https://github.com/nuttylmao)
-- Host API To Get Canvas And Lyric By [TonyBucket](https://github.com/tonyBucket)

 ### You can open "Issues" to report bug/error or request new features